Niketas Choniates: Life

 Nicetas Akominatos was born to wealthy parents around 1150 in Phrygia in the city of Chonae (near the modern Honaz in Turkey).
 Bishop Nicetas of Chonae baptized and named the infant; later he was called "Choniates" after his birthplace.
 When he was nine, his father dispatched him with his brother Michael to Constantinople to receive an education.
-Niketas' older brother greatly influenced him during the early stages of his life.
+Niketas's older brother greatly influenced him during the early stages of his life.

-He initially secured a post in the civil service, and held important appointments under the Angelos emperors (among them that of Grand Logothete or Chancellor) and was governor of the theme of Philippopolis at a critical period.
+He initially secured a post in the civil service, and held important appointments under the Angelos emperors (among them that of logothetes ton sekreton or Chancellor) and was governor of the theme of Philippopolis at a critical period.
 After the sack of Constantinople during the Fourth Crusade in 1204, he fled to Nicaea, where he settled at the court of the Nicaean emperor Theodore I Lascaris, and devoted himself to literature.
 He died in 1217.

 His theological work, Thesaurus Orthodoxae Fidei, although extant in a complete form in manuscripts, has been published only in part.
 It is one of the chief authorities for the heresies and heretical writers of the 12th century.